-There are lots of misconceptions about the ketogenic diet swirling around out there—you know, like the idea that eating tons of bacon is totally okay, or that you can slather absolutely everything in oil.
-Or that keto’s just about cutting out bread.
+There are lots of misconceptions about the ketogenic diet swirling around out there—you know, like the idea that eating tons of bacon is totally okay, or that keto just means cutting out bread.
 But this increasingly trendy diet is a tad more complicated than that.

-Here are the basics: Keto requires eating close to 80 percent of your calories from fat, about 15 percent from protein, and just five percent from carbs.
+Keto requires eating close to 80 percent of your calories from fat, about 15 percent from protein, and just five percent from carbs.
 This shifts the body into a state called ‘ketosis,’ in which the body burns fat (in the form of ‘ketones’) for fuel instead of sugar.
-(You can learn more about the keto process here.)

 First developed to treat epilepsy and now used as part of treatment plans for health conditions like PCOS, infertility, diabetes, epilepsy, Multiple Sclerosis, Parkinson’s, and Alzheimer’s, the ketogenic diet has been said to improve energy, mental clarity, and focus.
-It’s also become a popular means of maintaining a healthy weight for some people.
+It’s also become popular for promoting weight loss.

 Eating keto means cutting out processed foods, sugars, and starches—including bread, potatoes, and most fruit—and eating way more healthy fats than you’re probably used to.
 Foods like meat, fish, eggs, non-starchy veggies, and all sorts of fats are game—in the right amounts.